Timelapse

 After watching the game introduction, you find yourself on a rocky hilltop of Easter Island.
 From your initial position facing the rocks covered with glyphs, move R F2 R F and pick up Professor Nichols' camera.
 The camera can be used to capture up to 36 partial screen shots during gameplay, and comes in very handy since many puzzles in Timelapse have graphic clues.

-Move B R F2 L F5 R F. Pick up the Professor's journal at the base of the statue.
+Move B R F2 L F5 R F and pick up the Professor's journal at the base of the statue.
 Be sure to read it for clues and background information while playing the game.

 Move B2 R F to the other camp table (note the game designers' names on the candy wrappers).
 Pick up and read the directions for lighting the lantern: